Criticism of pandeism: Nontheistic criticism

 Some theologians have specifically criticised the pandeistic notion of a Creator wholly becoming the universe.
 An example is William Walker Atkinson, in his 1911 Mastery of Being:

 Atkinson's passage to this effect has been identified as a criticism of Pandeism.
 He claims that if God were evolving or improving, being an infinite being, it would have to be traceable back to some point of having "an infinitely undeveloped state and condition."
 But, this claim was made prior to the rise of scientific knowledge pinpointing the beginning of the universe in time, and connecting time with space, so that time would not exist as we know it prior to the universe existing.

 In Pandeism: An Anthology, atheist Dan Dana criticizes Pandeism as simply unnecessary, despite acknowledging that it has fewer drawbacks than other theological models.

-As unscientific

-As pandeism has been considered a dialectical synthesis between divinity and human progress, this has opened pandeism up to the critiques leveled at dialectical thought in general.
-In 1937, Karl Popper wrote and delivered a paper entitled "What Is Dialectic?" in which he attacked the dialectical method for its willingness "to put up with contradictions".
-Popper concluded the essay with these words: "The whole development of dialectic should be a warning against the dangers inherent in philosophical system-building.
-It should remind us that philosophy should not be made a basis for any sort of scientific system and that philosophers should be much more modest in their claims.
-One task which they can fulfill quite usefully is the study of the critical methods of science" (Ibid., p.
-335).

-In chapter 12 of volume 2 of The Open Society and Its Enemies (1944; 5th rev. ed., 1966), Popper unleashed a famous attack on Hegelian dialectics in which he held that Hegel's thought (unjustly in the view of some philosophers, such as Walter Kaufmann) encouraged and justified irrationalism.

-The philosopher of science and physicist Mario Bunge repeatedly criticized Hegelian and Marxian dialectics, calling them "fuzzy and remote from science" and a "disastrous legacy".
-He concluded: "The so-called laws of dialectics, such as formulated by Engels (1940, 1954) and Lenin (1947, 1981), are false insofar as they are intelligible."